burningion/katacoda-tracing-datadog/modern-observability-in-practice/step3.md

 This allows us to use Trace Search and Analytics from within Datadog.

-We then set a `hostname` for all our traces to be sent to.
-Because we set the Datadog Agent to listen on port `8126`, we set this to be the hostname available within our `docker-compose`.

-Finally, we set an environment for our traces.
-This allows us to separate different environments, for example, staging and production.
+By default, the Datadog Ruby APM library will ship traces to `localhost`, over port 8126.
+Because we're running within a `docker-compose`, we'll need to set an environment variable, `DD_AGENT_HOST`, for our Ruby library to know to ship to the Agent container instead.

 With this, our Ruby application is instrumented.
 We're also able to continue traces downstream, utilizing Distributed Traces.